qrkourier/amotd/README.md

 A collection of reminders to act on my values.

 ## How's it work?
-This configures my shell to display a message of awareness when I log in.
-A random message of awareness is chosen based on the day of the year whenever possible.
+This configures my shell to display a call to mindfulness when I log in.
+The message is chosen based on the day of the year whenever it matches a configured day of observance.

 ## What's it look like?
 ```
-Remember to...: Change the Policy of an Organization You Belong To
+Today begins Parkinson’s Disease Awareness Month. [click to read]
 localhost $
 ```